Eat & Drink

 Trattoria del circolo di Favari – A real local haunt in Poirino, this no-nonsense place serves local specialities such as sensational eel in carpione, tench and fried frog.

-Antica Corona Reale – Piemonte’s only 2 Michelin-star restaurant is in the leek capital of the region – Cervere.
+Antica Corona Reale – One of only 4 restaurants in Piemonte to have 2 Michelin stars, Antica Corona Reale is in the leek capital of the region – Cervere.
 As you would expect, top notch food, service and wine list.

 San Quintino 6 Wine Bar – Just the place for an aperitivo and fantastic nibbles in the centre of town.